AlphaGaming7780/ExtraLandscapingTools-BepInEx/README.md

 - ✔️ Brushes parameter

 # Acknowledgment
-- [CynicalBusiness](https://lab.vevox.io/games/cities-skylines-2/surface-tools/-/tree/develop?ref_type=heads) For it's surface tool that help me a lot to make this mod.
+- [CynicalBusiness](https://lab.vevox.io/games/cities-skylines-2/surface-tools/-/tree/develop?ref_type=heads) For its surface tools which help me a lot to make this mod.
 - [CityRat](https://thunderstore.io/c/cities-skylines-ii/p/CityRat/) For all the custom icons.

 # Community